 In support of the ‘Say Something’ EP they set out on their first ever headline tour in January & February of 2020 playing 12 dates across the UK including their biggest show to date at Northampton’s Roadmender (800 cap).
 2020 looked to be a huge year for the band with multiple festival slots including the Great Escape, BBC Radio 1’s Big Weekend & more confirmed.
 However, due to the coronavirus pandemic these shows were cancelled and momentum for the band seemed to halt.

-Not to be disheartened they used the lockdown period to write and record their follow up EP ‘A Feeling You Can’t Replace’.
+Not to be disheartened, the band now a four piece with Ethan leaving and Meg switching to bass used the lockdown period to write and record their follow up EP ‘A Feeling You Can’t Replace’.
 Written about their lives through the pandemic, multiple break-ups, and the struggles of daily life in isolation.
 Released in April 2021 ‘A Feeling You Can’t Replace’ was met with support from tastemakers including Jack Saunders Radio 1 'Tune of the Week', Radio X playlist, Music Crowns, Earmilk, GigGoer, CLOUT and more.

 "A very exciting prospect for the future, these guys could be your new favourite band" - Jack Saunders (BBC Radio 1).